Trees Respond to Climate Change by Producing More Carbon Dioxide

 What could the long-term impact be if plants and trees — among the planet’s greatest “carbon sinks” — don’t have the balancing effect that we believed they did?

 “The study shows that as global temperatures increase, the amount of carbon dioxide released through plant respiration will increase significantly,” said Professor Owen Atkin from the Research School of Biology and the ARC Centre of Excellence in Plant Energy Biology at the Australian National University.
 “Currently, around 25 percent of carbon emissions from the use of fossil fuels is being taken up and stored by plants, which is good, as it helps reduce the concentration of greenhouse gases in the atmosphere.
 Our work suggests that this positive contribution of plants may decline in the future as they begin to respire more as the world warms.”

 Griffin, Heskel and a team of Columbia students sampled leaves from the multiple deciduous tree species of Black Rock Forest, a site used frequently for critically important and well-respected research within the scientific community.

 “Black Rock Forest’s size, biological diversity and relatively undisturbed nature, along with its 90-plus year history as a research station, make it useful to represent the oak-dominated portion of North America’s eastern deciduous forest in global-scale studies,” said Bill Schuster, the executive director of the Black Rock Forest Consortium.
-“The work of Dr. Griffin and colleagues in Black Rock has contributed to a more accurate understanding of our planet’s carbon cycle and a better ability to predict our future.”
+“The work of Dr. Griffin and colleagues in Black Rock Forest has contributed to a more accurate understanding of our planet’s carbon cycle and a better ability to predict our future.”